BestTimesToVisit.com Logo

 safety

-Be aware of your surroundings, especially in crowded areas like Dam Square and around Centraal Station, as pickpocketing can occur.
-Keep your valuables secure and out of sight, and be extra cautious of bicycle lanes – always look both ways before crossing, as cyclists have the right of way and can appear suddenly.
+Be aware of your surroundings, especially in crowded tourist areas like Dam Square and around Centraal Station, as pickpocketing can occur.
+Keep your valuables secure and out of sight, and be mindful of cyclists when crossing streets – they often don't stop for pedestrians.

 packing